OpenScraping/openscraping-api-server-nodejs/README.md

 ## OpenScraping API Server

-The OpenScraping API server allows using the [OpenScraping Node.js library](https://github.com/zmarty/openscraping-lib-nodejs/) to extract information from HTML pages using a JSON config file with xPath rules.
+The OpenScraping API server allows calling the [OpenScraping Node.js library](https://github.com/zmarty/openscraping-lib-nodejs/) with an HTTP API to extract information from HTML pages using a JSON config file with xPath rules.

 The server provides two features:
 * A JSON HTTP API that allows sending in a JSON config and an HTML page and getting back the extracted data.
 * An HTML and JavaScript test console that can be accessed from the browser and which allows testing JSON configs against HTML pages.

+**The server does not contain a crawler**, it just runs rules on a JSON config and HTML file sent in through an HTTP POST.

 ### Getting started